The quantisation of normal velocity does not concentrate on hypersurfaces: Abstract

 \section{Abstract}

-We seek to extend recent work by Christianson-Hassell-Toth \cite{CHT} on restrictions of Neumann data of Laplacian eigenfunctions to interior hypersurfaces.
+We seek to extend work by Christianson-Hassell-Toth \cite{CHT} on restrictions of Neumann data of Laplacian eigenfunctions to interior hypersurfaces to a general semiclassical setting.
 In the semiclassical regime the appropriate generalisation is to study the restrictions of the function $v=\nu(x,hD)u$ where $\nu(x,hD)$ is the operator defined by quantising the normal velocity observable.
 For the Laplacian $\nu(x,hD)=\frac{1}{2}hD_{\nu}$ where $\nu$ is the normal to the hypersurface.
 We find that $\norm{\nu(x,hD)u}_{L^{2}(H)}\lesssim\norm{u}_{L^{2}(M)}$ provided $u$ is an $O_{L^{2}}(h)$ quasimode of the semiclassical pseudodifferential operator $p(x,hD)$.
+This statement should be interpreted as a statement of non-concentration for the quantisation of normal velocity.